verydapeng/writings/Software Development and Newton's Laws of Motion.md

   - too many frameworks.
 JavaEE, Spring, Hibernate, Struts, Bootstrap, jQuery, Angular.js, Ember.js.
 Dare to lookup JavaEE?
 There are **39** JSRs listed under JavaEE7!
   - too many servers.
 Web servers, relational database servers, NoSQL servers, cache servers, message queue servers, third party integration servers ...

-Ye in the end you do want to make a change, do you?
-Here comes the other law
+Yet, in the end you **do** want to make a change, do you?
+If your answser is **NO**, grats, you can stop reading here.
+Even the answer is **yes**, you can only say so after you read the third law.

 # Third Law
 > To every action there is always opposed an equal reaction: or the mutual actions of two bodies upon each other are always equal, and directed to contrary parts.

 A: "Can we remove feature XYZ? so that the codes can be greatly simplified"<br/>
 R: "Please no, that is Shareholder ABC's favorite" <br/>
-A: "Ooookie, nvm"<br/><br/>
+A: "Ooookie, nvm"

 A: "Can we change to git?"<br/>
 R: "Nah, zip and email is our best friend" <br/>
-A: "Maybe next time"<br/><br/>
+A: "Maybe next time"

 A: "Can we upgrade java 1.4?"<br/>
 R: "There are too many servers in prodution"<br/>